ppengtang/ESMIR/README.md

 ## Dependencies
-The MIT-indoor 67 dataset can be downloaded on [this website](http://web.mit.edu/torralba/www/indoor.html) and should be put under the "data" path.
+The MIT-indoor 67 dataset can be downloaded at [this website](http://web.mit.edu/torralba/www/indoor.html) and should be put under the "data" path.

 The [caffe](http://caffe.berkeleyvision.org/) is needed to be installed.

-The CNN model can be downloaded on the [caffe model zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) and be put under the "feature_extraction_imagenet" path.
+The CNN model can be downloaded at the [caffe model zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) and be put under the "feature_extraction_imagenet" path.

 [VLFeat](http://www.vlfeat.org/) and [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) are also needed.